AFinney1/avax-project/README.md

 ![screenshot](metrics.png)

-Screenshot of the attempted forecast page for the pytorch LSTM model:
+Screenshot of the dashboard's forecast page for the pytorch LSTM model:

 ![Screenshot](lstm_forecast.png)